dr-useless/neo-styleguide/README.md

 You should familiarize yourself with both [KSS](https://github.com/kneath/kss) and [node-kss](https://github.com/kss-node/kss-node) to get yourself started.

-SWI Styleguide provides additions to KSS syntax which you can learn [below](#user-content-documenting-syntax).
+Neo Styleguide provides additions to KSS syntax which you can learn [below](#user-content-documenting-syntax).

 ### Prerequisites